What happens to patients at Kairos?

 The initial medical assessment takes about an hour.
 The doctor concentrates particularly on identifying past trauma and illnesses as well as personal achievements, aspirations, desires, attitudes, capacities, constitutional strengths and weaknesses.
-A broader diagnosis is needed which can offer a new perspective on the situation; then follow suggestions as to how the therapy team might take up the various tasks and what might be expected.
+A broad diagnosis is needed to open a new perspective on the situation; then follows suggestions as to how the therapy team might take up the various tasks and what might be expected.
 The patient is invited think it over and to consider ‘opting in’.

 Follow up appointments with the doctor are done in 30 min slots.

 A therapy session lasts 20-30 minutes followed by a rest.
 Regular attendance over 7-8 weekly sessions forms a block which may be followed by the next therapy or a rest period.
 Intervals between therapies usually increase according to improvement.